owntracks/quicksetup/README.md

 - `jq(1)` and `jo(1)` commands for working with JSON
 - bootstrapping of installation
 - Recorder Views (without requiring basic auth)
+- explicitly no support for:
+   - [MQTT over websockets](https://github.com/owntracks/quicksetup/issues/3), even though our apps support it

 ## installation